 MS Spanish and service trip to Costa Rica; US language study and culture trip to Spain; 'Spanish Table' Brownbag Lunches; Field trips to Spanish restaurants, museums, and cultural events.

-MS travel opportunities to Montréal and Québec City; US language study and culture trip to France; US French Immersion Day; Field trips to French plays, museums, and concerts; Table de Français Club.
+French Immersion Day; Field trips to French plays, museums, and concerts; US Table de Français Club.

 MS trip to Rome and Pompeii; US trips to visit sites in Roman Britain and France; Dies Latina (Latin Day); MS & US Latin Caroling at Brown University; National Latin Exam; Field trips to museums and lectures.